MuursaleenBats/GemBot/README.md

   - "Open Chrome."
   - "Start Visual Studio Code."
   - "Open PowerPoint."

+- **What's on my Screen**:
+  - "What is the Content of Chrome on my Screen?"
+  - "What's on my Screen?"
+  - "Which App can Perform Code Editing on my Screen"

 - **Browsing the Web**:
   - "Open YouTube in Chrome."